 DAVID LEWIS says-I am 1st Lieutenant 2nd Rifles.
 I joined the Force in 1859 as an Artilleryman.
 I do not consider the Volunteers in general in an efficient state.
 I think there is a strong feeling amongst Civilians that there is no necessity for Volunteers, either Artillery or Rifles.
 I think the want of moral support is the cause of the inefficient state of the service.
 Employers are not disposed to give that amount of time to men which they require to attend Parades and Drills.
 I have found that in the 2nd Rifles, and have no doubt it would affect the Artillery.
 It is within my knowledge that certain masters in this Town have refused to employ Volunteers.
 I, as Adjutant of the 2nd Rifles, have had occasion to write pretty strongly to some of them on the subject.
-I think a Militia Bill giving the Governor power to call masters and men out would act as a pressure on both.
-I think some of the Resolutions passed, and some of the language used by certain Members of Parliament who have a feeling against the movement, have made the Members of the Force indignant.
-I think the Efficiency Regulations too strict.
-They have been prejudicial to the well-being of the Force.
+I think a Militä Bill giving the Governor power to call masters and men out would act as a pressure on both.
+I think some of the Resolutions passed, and some of the language used by certain Members of Parliament who have a feeling against the movement, have made the Members of the Force.
 They ought to be amended.
-I think that men should get their clothing before they are compelled to go through the whole course of Musketry Instruction.
+I think that men should get their elothing before they are compelled to go through the whole course of Musketry Instruction.
 I think they should be well drilled and set up, and not have the shooting forced upon them.
 That Rule requiring 30 on Parade should be altered.
 I think it would tend to keep up the Force if a grant of land for a certain number of years' service, some part of back service being allowed, were given to Volunteers.
 I think the Government should supply the clothing.
 I am of opinion that if the whole Force were disbanded and a new one raised, even with inducements of a grant of land and new Regulations, men would not rejoin.
-I think many men have remained in the Force merely for the sake of "seeing it out" as the saying is.
-I think that Officers should be elected by the Corps and approved of by the Governor, wi
+I think that flewer paid of the Force - 100 Artillery men are the better.
+I do not think an amalgamation of the present Rifle Corps as at present constituted would be satisfactory.
+I think 250 men of Artillery and Rifles would be sufficient as the nucleus of a new Force-100 Artillerymen and 150 Riflem